WillouPouch/GA_ProblemeVoyageur/README.md

 * A choice between multiple crossover options (partial crossover, crossover based on position, crossover based on cycle)
 * A choice between multiple mutation options (exchange mutation, insertion mutation, inversion mutation, shifting mutation)

 The best known path is printed onto a graph at each iteration.
+Results are discussed in the report.

 ## File organisation